swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 #### SBOM Filters

-SBOM filters address the following use cases:
+SBOM filters help address the following use cases:

-- **All packages and products**: This is an exhaustive inventory of packages and products for a root product or root package.
-Developers who need to know what products are used and also what packages the products come from can use these SBOMs, since they provide more information.
-This provides some provenance information for products.
+- **All packages and products**: The SBOM is an exhaustive inventory of packages and products for a root product or root package.
+Developers who need to know what products are used and also what packages the products come from (e.g., provenance information) can use these comprehesive SBOMs, since they provide more information.
 - **Package-only**: Some CVE vulnerabilities are disclosed at a package-level.
 For developers who are trying to remediate vulnerabilities, the package-only SBOM is advantageous because it's less noisy.
 Also, packages are the unit that are updated, so SBOMs can help developers plan which packages need to be updated.
 - **Product-only**: Product-only SBOMs help developers understand what products an application depends on at runtime; they can see which specific products from dependent packages are built and shipped with their own applications.